A step-by-step guide to using Zendesk triggers to tag tickets by channel automatically

 Step 4: Set the action to add your tag

-Now that you've told Zendesk what to look for, you need to tell it what to do.
+Now, tell Zendesk what action to take.
 Scroll down to the Actions section.

 Click Add action and find Add tags in the dropdown list.
-A text field will pop up.
-This is where you'll type in the tag you decided on earlier, like "email_support".
+Type in the tag you chose earlier, such as "email_support".

 Step 5: Save and test your trigger

-Once your conditions and actions are set, click the Create trigger button at the bottom.
-That's it, your trigger is live!
+Once your conditions and actions are set, click the Create trigger button.
+Your trigger is now active!

-Repeat these steps for each channel you want to tag, and you'll have a much tidier inbox in no time.
+Repeat these steps for each channel you want to tag to create a neatly organized inbox.

 Best practices for using Zendesk triggers to tag tickets by channel automatically